fozziethebeat/TopicModelComparison/README.md

 scala edu.ucla.sspace $topTokens nyt03_LDA_10-ws.dat data/wordSim65pairs.tab "LDA 10"
 ```

-Which computes the correlation betwee a LDA based topic model using 10 topics
+Which computes the correlation between a LDA based topic model using 10 topics
-and the Rubensten and Goodenough dataset and again reports some tag information
+and the Rubenstein and Goodenough dataset and again reports some tag information
 when printing the correlation value.
 We do this for all topic models computed
 and the `data/wordSim65pairs.tab` and `data/combined.tab` semantic judgements
 files which correspond to the [Rubenstein and Goodenough][18] dataset and the